RJ Mitte: Career

 After receiving several roles as an extra, including in the Disney series Hannah Montana, Mitte became interested in films and decided to take acting lessons.
 Shortly after, he was offered the role of Walter White Jr., a character who also has cerebral palsy, in the AMC series Breaking Bad.

 The cast of Breaking Bad at San Diego Comic-Con in 2018.
 (L–R): Aaron Paul, Bryan Cranston, Anna Gunn, Mitte, Dean Norris.

 At the 2013 Media Access Awards, Mitte received the SAG-AFTRA Harold Russell Award for his portrayal of Walter White Jr. on the series and also presented the eponymous RJ Mitte Diversity Award to deaf actor Ryan Lane.
 The Screen Actors Guild named Mitte as the spokesman for actors with disabilities and he is the representative of Inclusion in the Arts and Media of Performers with Disabilities, which employs artists with disabilities.

 Mitte starred in the short horror film Stump in 2011.
 That same year, he worked as executive producer of the documentary Vanished: The Tara Calico Story, about the disappearance of Tara Calico.
 Mitte was cast in the 2012 thriller film House of Last Things.

 Mitte appeared in the 2013 music video for "Dead Bite" by rapcore band Hollywood Undead.
 In January 2014, he began a recurring role on the ABC Family drama series Switched at Birth portraying Campbell, a premed student paralyzed from a snowboarding accident who uses a wheelchair.
 Mitte modeled for a spring 2014 Gap ad campaign.

 Mitte appeared on the cover of the February/March 2015 issue of Neurology Now (published by the American Academy of Neurology).
 The issue included a short biography and his views on cerebral palsy, bullying, and his acting career.
 He was also named a celebrity ambassador for United Cerebral Palsy in 2015.

 Mitte went on to walk the catwalk for Vivienne Westwood in June 2015.
 On 17 November 2015, Mitte was announced to be a presenter as part of British Channel 4's coverage of the 2016 Rio Summer Paralympics.
 He appeared in the music video for "If I Get High" by Nothing but Thieves in 2016.

 Personal life

-Mitte revealed in an Instagram post in 2023 that he was in a relationship with Kennedy Suarez since 2018.
+Mitte revealed in an Instagram post in 2023 that he had been in a relationship with Kennedy Suarez since 2018.
 In October 2025, he announced their engagement.